How We Work – Probate Solicitors

 Following the grant of probate or letters of administration assuming the executors do not wish to manage aspects themselves our fees would include:

-- Informing relevant people and organisation
+- Informing relevant people and organisations

 - Advertising for debts